dalequark/daleonai/_posts/2021-01-06-dall·e-explained-in-under-5-minutes.md

   - computervision
 permalink: dalle-5-mins
 ---
-Is it just this massive cold brew I'm drinking, or is OpenAI's new image-generating model, [DALL·E](https://openai.com/blog/dall-e/), really out of this world?
+It seems like every few months, someone publishes a machine learning paper or demo that makes my jaw drop.
+This month, it's OpenAI's new image-generating model, [DALL·E](https://openai.com/blog/dall-e/).

 This behemoth 12-billion-parameter neural network takes a text caption (i.e. "an armchair in the shape of an avocado") and generates images to match it: